 For really deep cracks which go right back to the brick behind the plaster or are more than 1″ or 25 mm deep, use some expanding builders foam to take up the majority of the space, this allows some movement, and fills the gap meaning you need less filler and will help prevent the cracks from reappearing.

 Cut away any excess foam from the prepared crack using a sharp knife, you should wear cut-resistant gloves to help prevent any accidents.
 Using the knife make sure to trim the foam back around 10mm below the final surface, this allows a good thickness of filler to be applied, making the surface area strong once dried.

-Before applying the filling compound, its a good idea to wet the area down with water using a damp sponge or spray, making the area damp will help prevent the dry plaster around the crack from sucking away the moisture in the filler too quickly, which can lead to the filler shrinking and not bonding to the surrounding are fully.
+Before applying the filling compound, it’s a good idea to wet the area down with water using a damp sponge or spray, making the area damp will help prevent the dry plaster around the crack from sucking away the moisture in the filler too quickly, which can lead to the filler shrinking and not bonding to the surrounding are full.